klakar/lmOpenData/README.md

 Download and unzip in your QGIS plugins folder...

-Change the folder name from "LmOpenData-master" to just "LmOpenData".
+Change the folder name from "LmOpenData-xxxx" to just "LmOpenData".

 #####IMPORTANT:
 You will need a personal Swedish National Land Survey Token to use the plugin.